This page was last updated on 11 January 2021.

-- Doctors of the World: latest NHS guidance on coronavirus translated into 34 languages
+- Translations from Doctors of the World: latest guidance on coronavirus translated into 60 languages.

-- Beyond Words – free coronavirus resources for people who find pictures easier to understand than words.
+- Beyond Words: coronavirus resources for people who find pictures easier to understand than words.

 Easing/ending of lockdown